-Farms are also required to complete a ‘self-audit’, which has been approved by the Danish Veterinary & Food Administration (DVFA) and is audited by the farm vet.
-This covers a number of key welfare issues and more details are available here.
+Farms are also required to complete a ‘self-audit’ on an annual basis.
+This covers a number of key welfare issues - more details are available here.

 The Contract for UK Production is specifically designed to meet the requirements of customers in the UK market.

-The independently audited DANISH Transport Standard was launched in 2010 to ensure that biosecurity protocols were being observed by livestock hauliers and related businesses, with particular reference to livestock vehicles entering Denmark.
+The independently audited DANISH Transport Standard was launched in 2010 to ensure that biosecurity protocols were being observed by livestock hauliers and related businesses, with particular reference to livestock vehicles, which have been carrying live hoofed animals, entering Denmark.

 This measure was deemed necessary as part of an overall strategy to prevent animal diseases, such as African Swine Fever and Foot & Mouth Disease entering Denmark.

 All Danish ‘export’ slaughterhouses and their associated cutting and boning departments are accredited to the Global Red Meat Standard (GRMS).